 All RDMA_READ and RDMA_WRITE operations are initiated by the controller.
 Data transfers from a controller to a host are performed using the RDMA_WRITE operation.
 Data transfers from a host buffer to a controller buffer are performed using the RDMA_READ operation.
-Data for the Fabrics, Admin, or I/O command may also be exchanged from the host to the controller using a single RDMA_SEND operation that contains the command capsule and in-capsule data within the RDMA_SEND message payload.
+Data for an I/O command may also be exchanged from the host to the controller using a single RDMA_SEND operation that contains the command capsule and in-capsule data within the RDMA_SEND message payload.